chevah/geck/docs/programming/review.rst

 * The target for a small request is no more than 400 touched lines (added + removed).
+  Is OK to have larger changes as long as they are caused by having a large number of changes in tests.

 * When you do a refactoring and you need to rename something in many files, do it in a dedicated branch which only deals with the renaming.